George Milles-Lade, 2nd Earl Sondes: Cricket

 Educated at Eton College and Magdalene College, Cambridge, Milles-Lade was in the Eton cricket team in 1879 and 1880.
-In 1882 he made his first-class cricket debut for Kent County Cricket Club against Yorkshire at Sheffield, the first of six matches he played for the county side, making four appearances in 1882 and two in 1884.
+In 1882 he made his first-class cricket debut for Kent County Cricket Club against Yorkshire at Sheffield, the first of six matches he played for the county, four in 1882 and two in 1884.
 He played regularly in club cricket for teams such as I Zingari and Band of Brothers, a club closely associated with Kent.
-He was elected President of the county club in 1891 and in the same year toured North America with Lord Hawke's side, playing in the two first-class matches during the tour against the Gentlemen of Philadelphia.
+He was elected President of the county club in 1891 and in the same year toured North America with Lord Hawke's team.
+He played in the two matches against the Gentlemen of Philadelphia.

 Milles-Lade's brother, Henry Milles, also played occasionally for Kent as well as on Lord Hawke's American tour.
 His father had also been a keen cricketer, playing in a single first-class game for the Gentlemen of Kent in 1849.
 The family were closely associated with Kent cricket throughout the 19th century.